CiscoSecurity/tr-04-get-dispositions/README.md

 ### Threat Response Get SHA256 Disposition

 This script queries the Threat Response API for the dispostion of a SHA256.
 If a SHA256 is not provided as a command line argument, the script will prompt for one.
-An access token will be generated as needed and written to disk for storage.
-If the token is not found or is invalid a new one will be generated automatically.
+An access token will be generated as needed (not found or invalid) and written to disk.

 ### Before using you must update the following
 - CLIENT_ID